BU-NU-CLOUD-F19/Big_data_platform-Spark-performance_acceleration/readme.md

 ### Tasks: ###

 * Setting up the Spark Environment (latest version)
-* Learn more about Spark and Hadoop
+* Learn more about Spark Architecture(Map, shuffle and Reduce phase).
-* Finding an appropriate dataset/project to perform analysis
+* Finding an appropriate dataset/project to perform analysis.
 * Analyze and understand the existing spark code and rest API, especially for the spark shuffle phase.
-* Run Spark applications and profile Spark performance before and after riffle implementation.:
+* Run Spark applications and profile Spark performance before and after riffle implementation.
 * Providing detailed analysis based on metrics(speed-up, the difference in number of I/O operations) on different spark jobs(single and multi-stage).

 ### Timeline: ###